-Incumbent Class I Directors-Terms Expiring in 2019
+Nominees for Election as Class I Directors- Nominated to Serve Terms Expiring 2022

-James W. Green has served as a Director of the Company since April 2015 and is a member of the Compensation Committee and Governance Committee.
-Mr. James W. Green served as President, Chief Executive Officer and a Director of Analogic Corporation, a leading publicly held advanced medical and security imaging company from 2007 until October 2016.
-From 2005 to 2007, Mr. James W. Green worked as Regional Vice President of Unilab Corp., a California division of Quest Diagnostics Corporation, successfully integrating full Unilab operations into the national laboratory network of Quest Diagnostics.
-From 1983 to 2005, Mr. James W. Green worked in various other leadership positions at Koninklijke Philips Electronics NV, St. Jude Medical Inc., Beckman Instruments, McDonnell Douglas Corporation and Northrop Advanced Systems.
-Mr. James W. Green holds a B.S. from the University of Missouri at Columbia, an M.S. from the University of Southern California and is a graduate of the Stanford University Executive Program.
-We believe Mr. James W. Green's qualifications to sit on our Board of Directors include his executive leadership experience and global experience in the life science industry in a variety of executive positions.
+James W. Green has served as a Director of the Company since April 2015 and was appointed Chairman on June 5, 2017.
+Mr. Green is a member of the Compensation Committee and Governance Committee.
+Mr. Green is a General Partner of Grantchester Group, with over 30 years of experience in healthcare and technology.
+Mr. Green earlier served as President, Chief Executive Officer and a Director of Analogic Corporation, a leading publicly held advanced medical and security imaging company from 2007 until October 2016.
+From 2005 to 2007, Mr. Green worked as Regional Vice President of Unilab Corp., a California division of Quest Diagnostics Corporation, successfully integrating full Unilab operations into the national laboratory network of Quest Diagnostics.
+From 1983 to 2005, Mr. Green worked in various other leadership positions at Koninklijke Philips Electronics NV, St. Jude Medical Inc., Beckman Instruments, McDonnell Douglas Corporation and Northrop Advanced Systems.
+Mr. Green holds a B.S. from the University of Missouri at Columbia, an M.S. from the University of Southern California and is a graduate of the Stanford University Executive Program.
+We believe Mr. Green's qualifications to sit on our Board of Directors include his executive leadership experience and global experience in technology, healthcare and life science industries in a variety of executive positions.

-Bertrand Loy has served as a Director of the Company since November 2014 and is a member of the Audit Committee and Governance Committee.
+Bertrand Loy has served as a Director of the Company since November 2014 and currently serves as Chairman of the Governance Committee and is a member of the Audit Committee.
 Since November 2012, Mr. Loy has served as President, CEO and a Director of Entegris Inc., a provider of yield-enhancing materials and solutions used in advanced high-tech manufacturing environments.
 Prior to that, he served as Chief Operating Officer of Entegris from 2008 to 2012 and Chief Administrative Officer of Entegris from 2005 to 2008.
 He previously worked as Vice President and Chief Financial Officer of Mykrolis Corp. from 2001 until its merger with Entegris in 2005.
 From 1995 to 2000, Mr. Loy was with Millipore initially as the Director of Finance and Manufacturing for Millipore's Laboratory Water Division before moving to the position of Chief Information Officer.
 He began his career with Sandoz Pharmaceuticals (now Novartis) where he held various positions in strategic planning, finance and audit in Europe, Japan and Latin America from 1989 to 1995.
 Mr. Loy earned an M.B.A. at ESSEC Business School in France.
-We believe Mr. Loy's qualifications to sit on our Board of Directors include his extensive experience as an acting Chief Executive Officer, as well as his experience in operational management and his extensive international experience in Europe, Asia-Pacific and the Americas.
+We believe Mr. Loy's qualifications to sit on our Board of Directors include his extensive experience as a Chief Executive Officer, as well as his experience in operational management and his extensive international experience in Europe, Asia-Pacific and the Americas.